Rousseau on the General Will: A Deep Dive into Political Philosophy

 The Force of the General Will: Obligation and Coercion

 He famously states that individuals who disobey the general will must be “forced to be free.”
 This seemingly paradoxical statement highlights his belief that participation in the community, even against one's initial preferences, is ultimately beneficial.
-The coercion is intended not as a punishment but as a means to ensure that individuals remain committed to the common good and the collective project of self-governance.
+The coercion is intended not as a punishment but as a means to check that individuals remain committed to the common good and the collective project of self-governance.
 This concept is easily misconstrued and has been historically used to justify authoritarian practices.
 The context is vital; the "force" is the force of the collective, the moral pressure to participate in the community for the common good.

 Objections and Criticisms of the General Will